 Bridget Fonda was born into a true Hollywood dynasty.
 Her father Peter Fonda, her aunt Jane Fonda, and her late grandfather Henry Fonda are all actors.
 She made her acting debut as an extra at age 5 in "Easy Rider," in which her father starred.
 She is best known for her roles in films like "Single White Female," "Jackie Brown," "The Godfather Part III," "Point of No Return," and "It Could Happen to You."
 She was nominated for Golden Globe Awards for the 1989 film "Scandal" and the 2001 TV film "No Ordinary Baby."
 She was also nominated for an Emmy Award for the 1997 TV film "In the Gloaming."

 Her career slowed significantly in the late '90s, but she continued to act up until 2002.
 She has since officially retired as an actress.

 About the Couple

-In 2005 Fonda gave birth to the couple's first child: a son named Oliver.
+In 2005 Fonda gave birth to the couple's first child, a son named Oliver.
+They have not had any other children together.
 They are still married, although the couple has been quite steadfast in keeping their marriage and personal lives private.